US Medical Staff & Dr. Henri Hekking

 Of the 26 TXNG medical staff, two were evacuated from Java with the AAF and were not taken prisoner.
 However, PFC William Fraser remained with the Pacific Theater and is listed as KIA when the B-17 on which he was serving as a gunner was shot down over Rabal in Jan 1943.
 The post-Java military career of PFC Harold James in not well documented.
 He eventually retired from the USAF as a Master Sergeant.

 Of the 26 TXNG medical staff POWs, 18 were part of the Tharp Party; 3 with Fitzsimmons and 3 with Zeigler.
-One of the Fz Party members was left in Singapore and worked the TBR at Hintok: PVT Herman Wilhite.
+One of the Fz Party members was left in Singapore and worked the TBR in Thailand as part of F Force: PVT Herman Wilhite.
 Unlike the majority of the Hintok group, he was not returned to Singapore but was apparently liberated from one of the camps in Thailand.
 The other two members of the Fz Party (PFC Walter Guzzy and PVT Jesse Butler) were trans-shipped to Saigon.

 Under similar circumstances, SSG Claude Thomas Jr was left behind in Singapore as the Zeigler ‘technicians’ Party passed through there.
 He was later trans-shipped to Japan and was seemingly reunited with other members of that group at the Ohashi 04B camp.
 There he caught up with PVT Fred Mireles.
 CPL Douglas Knight from that group was liberated from the Bibai Camp 01B.

 The remaining 18 TXNG medical staff including CPT (Dr.) Samuel Lumpkin were assigned to the Tharp Party.
 Of those, 5 died while working the TBR.
-Two – Dr. Lumpkin and PVT Wendell Carney — died of Dysentery; the others were.
+Two – Dr. Lumpkin and PVT Wendell Carney — died of Dysentery.
 The other three (PVTs James Drake, Johnny Jowell and Allard Parker) died of Tropical Ulcer.
 All except PVT Parker (NOV 43) died during the Speedo period.

 Two others were trans-shipped to Saigon; PVTs John Labove and Oscar Webster.
 The 10 remaining 11 were liberated from various camps in the Kanchanaburi area with one (PFC Raymond Reed) being sent to the camp in Petchburi.
 Those 10 are: